CLAS Faculty Research Grants

 All proposals must include:

-- a completed CLAS Faculty Research Grants application form (see under application);
+• a completed CLAS Faculty Research Grants application form (see under application)

-a full description of the project not to exceed five (5) double-spaced pages (Word or PDF format), which should include sections on—
+• a full description of the project not to exceed five (5) double-spaced pages (Word or PDF format), which should include sections on—

-- the Topic/Problem [and how the research relates to the purposes of the grant program as specified above],
+1. the Topic/Problem [and how the research relates to the purposes of the grant program as specified above],

-- Significance of/Need for the Research,
+2. Significance of/Need for the Research,

-- a curriculum vitae of the principal investigator (MS Word or PDF format).
+5. curriculum vitae of the principal investigator (MS Word or PDF format).

-Note: The full description of the project may be supplemented by appendices (such as examples of questionnaires, list of field contacts, more detailed information on any of the sections) that should be referred to in the basic text.
+Note: The full description of the project may be supplemented by appendices (such as examples of questionnaires, a list of field contacts, more detailed information on any of the sections) that should be referred to in the basic text.
 However, appendices should be kept to a minimum.

 Application

-- All research involving interventions or interactions with individuals or the collection of identifiable private information concerning living individuals requires prospective Institutional Review Board (IRB) approval.
+• All research involving interventions or interactions with individuals or the collection of identifiable private information concerning living individuals requires prospective Institutional Review Board (IRB) approval.

-- Grantees are responsible for obtaining IRB approval when required and must provide documentation of IRB approval before the funds can be disbursed.
-For further information, check the IRB web site at www.irb.pitt.edu
+• Grantees are responsible for obtaining IRB approval when required and must provide documentation of IRB approval before the funds can be disbursed.
+For further information, check the IRB web site at www.irb.pitt.edu.

 Grant Recipient Requirements